 "Trauma creates change you don't choose.
 Healing creates changes you do choose." - Michele Rosenthal.

 The word “trauma” can apply to any deeply distressing or disturbing experience.
 Trauma can include abuse or neglect in childhood, witnessing domestic violence, growing up in a home with a substance abusing or mentally ill parent, witnessing or experiencing an assault, divorce, or loss of a loved one.
-Common symptoms that people report when they’ve experienced difficult life events are depression, anxiety, irritability, concentration problems, sleep problems, feeling emotionally overwhelmed or emotionally numb, feeling shame or worthlessness, not trusting others or themselves, feeling as though their surroundings are surreal or that they are disconnected from their bodies in some way.
+Common symptoms that people report when they’ve experienced traumatic life events are depression, anxiety, irritability, concentration problems, sleep difficulties or insomnia, feeling emotionally overwhelmed or emotionally numb, feeling shame or worthlessness, not trusting others or themselves, feeling as though their surroundings are surreal or that they are disconnected from their bodies in some way.

 What is EMDR?